My Academic Work

-My doctoral project is designed to investigate the psychological factors governing human relations to so called "problematic" wildlife.
+My doctoral project is designed to investigate the psychological factors governing humans' relationships to so called "problematic" wildlife.
 I am interested in the deeper mental causes of people's ambivalent attitudes towards wildlife such as wolves, corvids or spiders: These animals are repudiated by some and romantizised by others.
 My project is funded by the 2015 research prize of "Deutsche Wildtier Stiftung".

 I studied psychology and ethology in Kiel, Germany.
 I have worked at the Max-Planck-Institute for Brain Research in Frankfurt, Germany, and as a counselling psychologist at two schools.
-Prior to starting my doctorate at ETH, I enjoyed postgraduate courses in Environmental Science and Management at the Yale School of Forestry & Environmental Studies in Newhaven, CT.
-My futher academic interests include synaesthesia-/ideasthesia research, environmental ethics and the philosophy of mind: In particular, I'm interested in transscific encounters and communication.
+Prior to starting my doctorate at ETH, I enjoyed postgraduate courses in Environmental Science and Management at the Yale School of Forestry & Environmental Studies in New Haven, CT.
+My futher academic interests include synaesthesia-/ideasthesia research, environmental ethics and the philosophy of mind: In particular, I'm interested in transspecific encounters and communication.